solarspaceclouds/perspective-scene-blender-addon/README.md

 <img width="159" alt="image" src="https://user-images.githubusercontent.com/65459827/204555097-797d9f7d-4420-403c-a8b7-f9d61b642b14.png">

-### Additional notes:
-This add-on was created with the image of natural scenes in mind.
-Hence, [colour_1] and [colour_2] are pre-set to green and brown respectively.
-A limitation of this add-on is that colours have to be specified by colour vector coordinates (0.0-1.0).

-This add-on was created using Blender version 3.1.2

 ### The valid arguments for the customizable parameters are listed as follows:
 theChosenObject (the Subject of the scene):